friquifund/website/_posts/2022-10-01-Robotics-for-girls-Escola-Marinada.md

 The robotics-for-girls' program by Scientia has been successfully launched at Escola Marinada in Montornés del Vallès.
-The little Codey Robots have been received with enthusiasm and curiosity in equal parts by the girls who engaged in the course, which will be proposing 1-hour challenges in computational thinking following a no-code icon-based approach.
+The little Codey Robots have been received with enthusiasm and curiosity in equal parts by the 8-9 year old girls who engaged in the course, which will be proposing 1-hour challenges in computational thinking following a no-code icon-based approach.
 See below some quotes (in Catalan) and pictures from the students.